scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 ## Events

-All widgets have events associated with their various behaviors.
+All widgets have events associated with their various behaviors to notify you when the state is changing.
 For most widgets, when the events are triggered, the names are prefixed with the widget name.
 For example, we can bind to progressbar's change event which is triggered whenever the value changes.